 Currently there are on average 40 investors in each loan.

 Loans that don't receive enough bids will not be funded.
-In SocietyOne's history dating back to August 2012, all loans that have been approved have been funded.

 Investors only receive a fractional part of each loan, so your total investment amount is allocated to smaller fractional parts of a much larger loan portfolio.
 This diversifies your investment across credit grades, geographies, professions etc.